 Space Pilots.
 Minneapolis, Minnesota: A small boy's dream of piloting a rocket ship through outer space came as nearly true as modern science could make it for plastic-helmeted Johnny Bower (left), and Neil Smith, both seven years old.
 The youngsters got their big break when Minneapolis-Honeywell's Aeronautical company invited them, among other young sons of technical employees to visit the plant and see what their dads were doing.
 "Pilots" Bower and Smith are manipulating special computing equipment developed to duplicate characteristics of supersonic craft and the flight conditions they might be expected to encounter.

-for the series: The Future is Now
+The series is: The Future is Now

 The National Cash Register Pavilion.
 Although it's not very visible in either picture (though a little more in the second), the register's numbers at the top kept a running tally of visitors to the Fair.

-for the series: The Fair: Building a Better Tomorrow
+The series is: The Fair: Building a Better Tomorrow

 Pulaski County, Arkansas, October 1935